64kramsystem/personal_notes/topics/bash.md

 mapfile -t coordinates < <(perl -pe 'chomp if eof' /path/to/file) # strip (file-)end newline mapfile -t coordinates <<< "$myvar"                  # WATCH OUT!!
-Appends newline, so can be used only with newline separator mapfile -td, coordinates < /path/to/file             # Redirection don't append newlines, so it can be safely used
+Appends newline, so can be used only with newline separator mapfile -td, coordinates < /path/to/file             # Redirection don't append newlines, so it can be safely used mapfile -d ''                                        # Use null byte separator; WATCH OUT!!
+There MUST be a space between the empty string and `-d`!!

 IFS=, read -ra coordinates <<< $1    # create via `read`; note how `echo -n` is not required